rmr1012/checkUSCIS/README.md

 python3 checkUSCIS.py [your recipt number]

 ## Example
-<<< python3 checkUSCIS.py YSC1990011549
+<<< python3 checkUSCIS.py YSC199001xxxx

 >>>
-checking USCIS for Reciept: YSC1990011549
+checking USCIS for Reciept: YSC199001xxxx

-On January 8, 2019, the Post Office delivered your new card for Receipt Number YSC1990011349, to the address that you gave us.
-The tracking number assigned is 9205590153708644569275.
+On January x, 2019, the Post Office delivered your new card for Receipt Number YSC199001xxxx, to the address that you gave us.
+The tracking number assigned is 9205590153xxxxxxxxx.
 You can use your tracking number at www.USPS.com in the Quick Tools Tracking section.
 If you move, go to www.uscis.gov/addresschange to give us your new mailing address.